MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

 Here, we see that the divide is not quite what we might expect based on the school data, of higher income areas being in the same areas as the higher performing zip codes.
-While there are higher income areas in the northern parts of the city, matching the higher performing schools in that area, there are also some very high income areas in the east, where some of the lowest performing zip codes were.
+While there are higher income areas in the northern parts of the city, matching the higher performing schools in that area, there are also some very high income areas in the east, where some of the worst performing school were located.

-However, over time, we see that the western block becomes richer over time, perhaps indicating richer people moving to these zip codes to be closer to these better schools.
+However, we see that the western block becomes richer over time, perhaps indicating richer people moving to these zip codes to be closer to these better schools.

-Additionally, in general, the income increases drastically in the city, likely due to gentrification pushing out poorer people.
+Additionally, the income increases drastically in the city, likely due to gentrification pushing out poorer people.

 ## Ethnicity

-Choropleth showing the majority ethnicity of each tract of land.
+Another socio-economic is the ethnicity of an area.
+Below is a choropleth showing the majority ethnicity of each tract of land in SF.
 The data is based on the census of 2010.
+Although, this is outside our school data's time range, we suspect that there has not been a major change to the overall demographic of SF.

 Mouse over to see the tract name and the majority ethnicity.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->